 In 1985 Mhlauli arrived back in Cradock for the school holidays while his wife, Nombuyiselo, was on a course in Port Elizabeth.
-After meeting with Goniwe who suggested they travel together with Fort Calata, Sparrow Mkhonto to Port Elizabeth, he agreed.
-On 27 June 1985, Matthew Goniwe, Fort Calata, Sparrow Mkhonto and Sicelo Mhlauli (known as the Cradock Four) drove to Port Elizabeth to attend a UDF meeting.
+After meeting with Goniwe who suggested they travel together with Fort Calata, Sparrow Mkonto to Port Elizabeth, he agreed.
+On 27 June 1985, Matthew Goniwe, Fort Calata, Sparrow Mkonto and Sicelo Mhlauli (known as the Cradock Four) drove to Port Elizabeth to attend a UDF meeting.
 The meeting continued until the hours of the evening.
 After that the four men left Port Elizabeth at around 21h10 and drove back towards Cradock but on their way, they came to a roadblock at Olifantskop Pass.
 The security police who had been monitoring their movements set up a road block specifically to catch the four men.
 Upon identifying their cars, they were immediately arrested and separated.
-Mhlauli and Mkhonto were transported in one car, Goniwe and Calata in another.
+Mhlauli and Mkonto were transported in one car, Goniwe and Calata in another.
 Both cars were driven by security policemen.

 On 27 June 1985 the Cradock four were executed by the security police and their bodies burnt.
 Mhlauli was beaten until he was unconscious by security policemen Van Zyl Taylor, Glen Mgoduka, Lotz and Faku before being stabbed to death.
-Mhlauli and Mkhonto’s bodies were found in Bluewater Bay area but far apart from each other.
+Mhlauli and Mkonto’s bodies were found in Bluewater Bay area but far apart from each other.
 Mhlauli had 25 stab wounds in the chest, seven in the back, and another four in his arms.
 His throat had been cut.
 His right hand was missing.
 He had died from blood loss, predominantly from severed jugular veins.
 His body had extensive burns.
-The families went down to the Government mortuary in New Brighton, Port Elizabeth on 29 June 1985 to identify the bodies of Mkhonto and Mhlauli.
+The families went down to the Government mortuary in New Brighton, Port Elizabeth on 29 June 1985 to identify the bodies of Mkonto and Mhlauli.
 The families were only allowed to see the bodies from a distance, and from behind a glass panel.
 Both Mhlauli and Mkonto’s bodies were handcuffed and tied with rope.

 Mhlauli together with his comrades were buried in Cradock on 20 July 1985.
 Mourners were addressed by Allan Boesak, Beyers Naude, Victoria Mxenge and Steve Tshwete.
 A message from ANC leader-in-exile Oliver Tambo was read to the tens of thousands of people who had gathered.
 On 26 July 1985, President PW Botha responded by declaring a State of Emergency in the Eastern Cape.
 At the time of his death Mahluli was a Headmaster in Oudtshoorn.
 He was married to Nombuyiselo Mhlauli (née Zonke), a lecturer at the Bellville Training College in Cape Town.
 They married in 1980 and had three children, Bawuli who was born in 1976, Nsika born in 1981 and Bantu was born in 1985.